 In this video, I give an overview of how Luka reads various simplified Chinese books and some key features of the Luka APP.

-2. Why Luka Reading Robot is a must-have for bilingual families
+Benefits of Luka Reading Robot for bilingual families

 We all know that children should read or be read to daily, but many families don’t have the capability or time to read Chinese books.

-Although my 6-year-old reads Chinese independently, audiobooks help her read more challenging books beyond her level.
+Although my 7-year-old reads Chinese independently, Luka’s narration function helps her read challenging books beyond her level.
+She also enjoys playing 成语 (Chinese idiom) games with Luka.

 A robot can help families who are not fluent enough to read Chinese